 I CAME OF AGE as a reader of science fiction in the late 1960s and early ’70s.
 My exposure to what was happening in science fiction was limited, as I was never involved in any organized fandom.
 For me, the early ’70s were spent turning on tuning in dropping out, protesting the war, expanding my consciousness, and discovering the difference between girls and women.

 Those years were the height of the popularity and influence of science fiction’s New Wave movement.
 It seemed that many young—and more than a few not so young—writers with something new (and different and challenging) to say were influenced by Michael Moorcock and New Worlds magazine in England, directly or indirectly.

 In 1964, Moorcock had assumed the editor position of the magazine and promptly encouraged his writers to embrace a more ‘literary’ form of writing their science fiction stories.
 The effect was the proverbial shot heard ’round the world!

 Younger readers of this blog need to know that in the 1960s and ’70s, foreign magazines were very difficult to find outside of a few large cities, so I was fairly ignorant of Moorcock and New Worlds.

-As editor of New Worlds magazine, Moorcock championed many young science and speculative fiction writers with a far greater literary bent than was the norm.
+As editor of New Worlds magazine, Moorcock championed many young writers with a far greater literary bent than was the norm.
 He also introduced many stories with a hip ’60s and even psychedelic tint to them.
 Among his most notable achievements was steering J.G.
 Ballard into the spotlight.

 Harlan Ellison had dangerous visions